 The Board monitors The Nottingham's capital position with the aid of its Internal Capital Adequacy Assessment Process (ICAAP) on an annual basis.
-This requires The Nottingham to assess its capital adequacy over a five year period and determine the level of capital it requires to support both current and future potential risks.
+This requires The Nottingham to assess its capital adequacy over the planning horizon and determine the level of capital it requires to support both current and future potential risks.